JonaHD345/Calculator/README.md

 # Calculator

-a simple Windows Form calculator made with c#
+a simple Windows Forms calculator made with c#

 by JonaHD345